-The following are valid reasons for excused absences from school.
+The following are valid reasons for excused absences from school (if properly documented upon the student's return to school):

-- 1. Illness of the student.
-After three days of illness the student must provide medical documentation that indicates that he/she is able to return to school. - 2.
-Death in the student's immediate family - 3.
-Necessity for a student to attend a judicial proceeding - 4.
-Lawful suspension or exclusion from school by administrative officer - 5.
-Temporary closing of facilities or suspension of classes due to severe weather, official activities, holidays, malfunctioning equipment, unsafe or unsanitary conditions, or other conditions requiring closing or suspension of classes - 6.
-Other absence(s) approved in advance by the principal upon the written request of a parent or guardian.
-Failure to provide sufficient time may result in an unexcused absence. - 7.
-Medical or dental appointments (as much as possible, please schedule these outside of school hours)
+- 1. Illness of the student (after three days of illness, student must provide medical documentation indicating that he/she is able to return to school); - 2.
+Medical or dental appointments; - 3.
+Death in the student's immediate family; - 4.
+Necessity for a student to attend a judicial proceeding; - 5.
+Lawful suspension or exclusion from school by the chief administrator; - 6.
+Temporary closing of facilities or suspension of classes due to severe weather, official activities, holidays, malfunctioning equipment, unsafe or unsanitary conditions, or other conditions requiring closing or suspension of classes; and - 7.
+Other absence(s) approved in advance by the chief administrator upon the written request of a parent or guardian.
+Sufficient notice should be given to the school in order to provide anticipated student work that the student is expected to complete during their absence.
+Failure to provide sufficient notice may result in an unexcused absence.